pcm720/nhddl/README.md

 Similar to Neutrino, NHDDL supports receiving launcher options from `argv` in the `-<arg>=<value>` format.
 Be aware that passing any argument will cause NHDDL to completely skip loading launcher configuration files from any device.

 For example, to initialize NHDDL with UDPBD mode, you can run `nhddl.elf` with `-mode=udpbd` and `-udpbd_ip=192.168.1.6`.

 If NHDDL receives `-mode` and `-dvd=<path to the image file>`, it will skip UI initialization and directly launch Neutrino while respecting all arguments specified in argument files.
+Add `-noinit` argument to skip IOP initialization (make sure all required modules are already loaded).

 See [this file](examples/nhddl.yaml) for a list of all supported arguments and their possible values.

 ### Forcing a specific mode via the NHDDL ELF file name